avraampiperidis/StackOverflowQAParser/README.md

 //execute in main thread till results are ready Question<QuestionModel> qmodel = new Question<QuestionModel>(new QuestionModel());

-QuestionModel synmodel = qmodel.setQuestion("linked list sort")
+String questionString = "how to sort objects";//the question string QuestionModel synmodel = qmodel.setQuestion(questionString)
 	.setLang(Lang.JAVA)
 	.getQuestionResultSet();